VHRanger/Automation-FAQ/automation.md

 ### 7) If you're not a college graduate living in a city, automation probably hurt you

-The simplest way to make this point is with the following hard-to-read figure from [here][23]
+The simplest way to make this point is with the following hard-to-read figure from [here][24]

 ---> figure 9 from here https://economics.mit.edu/files/16724 <---

 The way to read this plot is as follows: each of the 3 charts represent a 20 year period with the x axis being the density of the city they work in, and the y axis the proportion of workers in that city with that education level.

 What this chart shows is clear: the labor force is **moving to cities** and **increasing in education**.
-Take these facts and put them in the context of of the rising gap in income between high and low education workers and rising urban housing prices (see previous section).
+Take these facts and put them in the context of of the rising gap in income between high and low education workers and rising urban housing prices.
 This paints a bleak picture for everyone who isn't college educated and working in a large city: lowering wages and diminishing economic prospects.

 ### 8) Landlords and Colleges are big winners from the above facts

-A lot of [ink has been spilled][24] trying to explain the explosion of healthcare prices in the united states.
+A lot of [ink has been spilled][25] trying to explain the explosion of healthcare prices in the united states.
 In both health care, education and urban housing the price has grown at a multiple of average income:

 ---> Chart of education, healthcare, and urban housing vs real wages